 Test and Learn experiment

-‘Dove China’ had to learn from their mistakes after they first launched their social media campaign “Real Beauty” to promote the idea that beauty includes women of all looks and various body shapes, however the cultural gap was not bridged and Chinese women disagreed with this.
-Typically the Chinese viewed the Dove’s ‘real’ woman as overweight and unattractive and not something to which they aspire to.
+‘Dove China’ had to learn from its mistakes after it first launched its social media campaign “Real Beauty” to promote the idea that beauty includes women of all looks and various body shapes, however, the cultural gap was not bridged and Chinese women disagreed with this.
+Typically the Chinese viewed Dove’s ‘real’ woman as overweight and unattractive and not something to which they aspire.

 (Dove China Real Beauty Campaign)

-With this in mind, Dove China then changed their tactics to continue this campaign through building partnerships with a Chinese TV show, Ugly Wudi.
-The message of the Real Beauty campaign was blended into the TV show’s story line along with Wudi’s blog and other live online chats.
-After these changes, Dove China was able to attract millions of researches and blog entries, they saw a 21% sales growth in Dove body wash and a 44% increase in terms of the Real Beauty campaign’s awareness.
+With this in mind, Dove China then changed its tactics to continue this campaign by building partnerships with a Chinese TV show, Ugly Wudi.
+The message of the Real Beauty campaign was blended into the TV show’s storyline along with Wudi’s blog and other live online chats.
+After these changes, Dove China was able to attract millions of researchers and blog entries, they saw a 21% sales growth in Dove body wash and a 44% increase in terms of the Real Beauty campaign’s awareness.